Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Data Description and Variable Construction

 \subsection{Business Technological Efficiency}

 While the BDUS captures which digital technologies firms adopt, it does not gauge how well these technologies are integrated.
 To address this, we construct a measure of Technological Efficiency by applying a $k$-means clustering algorithm to a set of SDTIU survey items about technological implementation challenges.
 Specifically, these survey items parallel the BDUS domains but ask whether the firm experiences difficulties using each technology, whereas the BDUS questions simply ask if firms use each technology.
+It is important to note that this measure captures self-reported implementation challenges rather than efficiency in a production-theoretic sense.
+The measure reflects whether firms encounter operational difficulties using adopted technologies, not whether those technologies are deployed in a manner that maximizes output or minimizes cost.
 The exact questions used in this clustering exercise are listed in Appendix \ref{sec:AppendixQuestions}.

 Let $\{z_{i1}, z_{i2}, \dots, z_{i10}\}$ be binary indicators for firm $i$, capturing whether it reports a challenge in each of the ten domains.
 A response of ``Yes'' indicates an operational problem in using the technology associated with that domain.
 We apply $k$-means clustering to these ten binary variables and determine that $k=2$ is the optimal cluster count, resulting in two groups: \textit{Digitally Efficient} and \textit{Not Digitally Efficient}.
 Figure~\ref{fig:tech_problems_clusters} displays the percentage of reported challenges in each domain for these two clusters.
-Firms in the latter cluster (52,505 businesses) report significantly more issues than those in the former (127,152 businesses).
+Firms in the latter cluster (29\% of the sample) report significantly more issues than those in the former (71\% of the sample).
 For example, 70.71\% of \textit{Not Digitally Efficient} firms cite difficulties with AI, compared to 23.58\% in the \textit{Digitally Efficient} group.
 Similarly, 57.55\% of \textit{Not Digitally Efficient} firms encounter challenges with cloud computing, versus only 3.21\% among \textit{Digitally Efficient} firms.

 The high incidence of challenges among \textit{Not Digitally Efficient} firms does not imply that they fail to adopt these tools.
 Some businesses report both a high BDUS score (indicating widespread adoption) and frequent operational issues, suggesting partial or suboptimal implementation.
 Even in the \textit{Digitally Efficient} cluster, a non-trivial share of firms faces difficulties in at least one domain.